weecology/DeepForest/docs/FAQ.md

 # FAQ

-1. Problem: DeepForest claims my image is not a 3 band raster!
+## DeepForest claims my image is not a 3 band raster!

 Potential Solution: Check for an alpha channel when saving as a jpg.

 ```
 OSError: cannot write mode RGBA as JPEG
 ```

 or

 ```
 IOError: DeepForest only accepts 3 band RGB rasters.